gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>Using this technique, we've provided the UiBinder generator the corresponding
-methods that should be called when a Widget has a "ui:field" attribute set to "addButton", "deleteButton", and "contactsTable".
-On the ContactsPresenter side of the fence we end up with the following:</p>
+Using this technique, we've provided the UiBinder generator the corresponding methods that should be called when a Widget has a "ui:field" attribute set to "addButton", "deleteButton", and "contactsTable".
+On the ContactsPresenter side of the fence we end up with the following:

 <pre class="prettyprint">
 public class ContactsPresenter implements Presenter {